-After linking with related library, one can access it by
+After linking with related libraries, one can invoke it by

+'''

+use sis_script;

-use sis_script; package sis_script; network_set_name("a_new_name"); print network_name(\$current_network);
+package sis_script;

+network_set_name("a_new_name");

+print network_name($current_network);

+'''

 SWIG provides rich features to support interface and data type mapping functions plus many examples to show how to handle each case.
-It also supports linking with Python and Guile[11].
+It also supports linking with Python and Guile[7].

-3 Interface Building for Tcl and Perl
+3. Interface Building for Tcl or Perl

 In the rest of this paper, we will discuss the techniques required to link Sis APIs into Tcl or Perl.
-Most of the interface code can be generated by SWIG, but there are still some features in EDA tools requiring special care as in the following discussion.
+Most of the interface code can be generated by SWIG, but there are still some features in EDA tools requiring special care as discussed in the following.

-3.1 Using Existing Command Dispatcher
+3.1.
+Using Existing Command Dispatcher

-For Sis, there is a default command dispatcher $com_dispatch$ with an interface
+For Sis, there is a default command dispatcher com_dispatch with an interface as

 .
-In this case, we can leverage this interface by wrapping it with another routine for Tcl such as:
+We can leverage this command dispatcher interface by wrapping it with another routine for Tcl such as: